Statement

-Recent collections include Confluence inspired by the poetry of Alice Oswald, Diluvian which came out of being absorbed by Annie DIllard’s A pilgrim at Tinkers Creek.
-My current project, The River Psalms, continues the pursuit of representing landscape and water, this time as visual prayers, creating delicate prints upon which to quietly reflect and dwell.
-Some of these take the book format of ‘recto’ ‘verso’ or diptychs, playing with the concept of pages from within a sacred text that is written for and of the water.
+Recent collections include Confluence inspired by the poetry of Alice Oswald and Diluvian which came from absorbing Annie DIllard’s A pilgrim at Tinkers Creek.
+Her current project, The River Psalms, with reference to Wendell Berry, continues her pursuit of capturing that which is beyond.
+This time work is developed as visual prayers, creating delicate prints upon which to quietly reflect and dwell.
+Some take the book format of ‘recto’ ‘verso’ or diptychs, playing with the concept of pages from within a sacred text written for and of the water.

 CV